 The hunt for exoplanets is enriched by a new discovery, this time absolutely unprecedented: an exoplanet with (for now) truly unique characteristics.

-The exoplanet, called 'Nu2 Wolves d'is 50 light-years away in the constellation Lupus, around a star called Nu2 Lupi.
+The exoplanet, called 'Nu2 Wolves d'is located 50 light-years away in the constellation Lupus, around a star called Nu2 Lupi.

 It is about 2,5 times the size of the Earth and almost 9 times its mass.

 The scientists who published the study they used measurements with archival data from other observatories and numerical models to characterize the density and composition of the exoplanet and its neighbors.
 They found that the planet has a rocky interior, and much more water than the Earth.
 However, water is not liquid; instead of taking high-pressure ice or high-temperature steam, making the planets uninhabitable.